-- Living Language Japanese Coursebook: The Basics *** I have the 2005 version, so the one I’ve linked you to is an updated version.
-You can get the full set here.
+- Living Language Japanese Complete Edition *** (Platinum Edition here) I have the 2005 Basic Coursebook only, so the one I’ve linked you to is an updated and complete version.
 While this book helped me a lot initially, it started me off poorly in that I knew what a lot of words were in sound and meaning, but I couldn’t read them if they were shown to me in kanji because the book taught exclusively in romaji until the last few pages of the book.
-In addition, I only had this coursebook.
+In addition, I only had the coursebook.
 I had no audio CD, workbook, or any other part of the course.

 - Tuttle Learning Hiragana and Katakana Workbook ***** I bought this when I decided to get serious about learning to read and write the kana.
 It’s really interesting in that it gives you the history behind the kana and lots of practice areas to, well, practice.

 - Rosetta Stone * (I’m not linking to it because I don’t recommend it, but it’s not hard to find if you do a search.)
 We bought both the Japanese and French levels 1-3, homeschool edition.
 Long story short, Rosetta Stone did not really help me much at all, and I’m glad we got it at a discount because it’s not worth it in the long run.
 If you have it and want to make the most out of it anyway, only practice reading and writing with it, NOT listening or speaking.